glaciation-heu/IceStream/docs/README.md

 For each component, there will be separate ```.md``` file under the ```docs``` folder of each service describing its dependencies.

 # Service Architecture:
 - Jena Fuseki instance will be used as DB for storing DKG.
+DeamonSet in K8S cluster​, 1 for each node, 5 in total​ in Dell setting.
+- Other microservices can be deployment or Replicaset​
 - For each component, there will be separate ```.md``` file under the ```docs``` folder of each service describing its architecture respectively.